 Restless leg syndrome in kids is a sensory and motor disorder, leading to uncontrollable sensations accompanied by an urge to move the legs.
-Most children feel this urge to move their legs when they are inactive or resting, such as during bedtime, while sitting long hours in the classroom, or during car rides (1).
+Most children feel this urge to move their legs when they are inactive or resting, such as during bedtime, while sitting for long hours in the classroom, or during car rides (1).

 Read on to know the causes, symptoms, and treatments for restless leg syndrome in children.

 How Common Is Restless Leg Syndrome In Children?